JuliaSpaceMissionDesign/FrameTransformations.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

 Are you in search of fundamental routines for efficient and extensible frames transformations?
-If so, `FrameTransformations` is the ideal starting point.
-The package is designed to provide users with  the ability to create a customized, efficient, flexible, and extensible axes/point graph models for mission analysis and space mission design purposes.
+If so, this package is the ideal starting point.
+FrameTransformations.jl is designed to provide users with  the ability to create a customized, efficient, flexible, and extensible axes/point graph models for mission analysis and space mission design purposes.